1975 Women's College World Series

-The 1975 Women's College World Series (WCWS) was contested among 18 college softball teams on May 15–18 in Omaha, Nebraska.
+The 1975 Women's College World Series (WCWS) was contested among 18 college softball teams on May 15–18 at Dill Field in Omaha, Nebraska.
 This was the seventh WCWS.

+After losing the opener of the final, the University of Nebraska–Omaha Maverettes defeated Northern Iowa, 6–4, in the deciding game to win the 1975 championship.
 Connie Claussen, the tournament director for the first eleven editions of the WCWS, was also the coach of the victorious Nebraska–Omaha team.

 Teams

 The double elimination tournament included these teams: